 Since 2014, The Patatas have been making yearly trips down to Legazpi City, Philippines to visit our partner Tiwala Kids and Communities.
-With each trip, we’ve brought along new equipment to expand digital education ‘Project Digi-Eskwela’ and our latest trip during the last week of July 2017 was no different.
+With each trip, we’ve brought along new equipment and to introduce new technology so as to expand digital education ‘Project Digi-Eskwela‘ and our latest trip during the last week of July 2017 was no different.

 Our objective for this trip was to introduce two new e-learning technology to the Tiwala teachers as a trial under Project Digi-Eskwela.
 The first was a collaboration with Neeuro.
 After meeting them and telling them about what we do, they sponsored 5 Neeuro Senzebands for the trial.

 The second was a prototype idea – Classroom-in-a-box (working title) – that The Patatas have been working on in hopes that while it increases student engagement, it will also decrease logistical demands.
 This could be useful for small and challenging environment which is common among the partners we work with.

 We spent our first day demonstrating these two new methods to them and we were surprised at how fast the Tiwala teachers were able to pick up on it, given how technical it was.
 We were encouraged by their eager attitude to learn and to pass on the knowledge to the communities they are working with.
 They shared with us that they could see how the communities might benefit from these new methods.

 Over the course of the next few days, the Tiwala teachers brought us into the communities so that we could better understand the background of the families they work with.
 We also followed them to the schools that are participating in Project Digi-Eskwela.
 The Tiwala teachers amazed us by implementing the Neeuro Senzebands just two days after the initial training session.

 While there, we spoke to parents, principals, teachers, and students of the schools that are participating in Project Digi-Eskwela for a short video that we are producing.
 It was really encouraging to hear that the project is making an impact in their lives.